bi-kash/product-data-pipeline/README.md

 This command:

-- Exports all REVIEW_SUSPECT cases to CSV for manual review
+- Exports all REVIEW_SUSPECT cases to CSV for manual review with S3 image URLs
-- Includes complete product details (titles, prices, costs, images, URLs)
+- Includes complete product details (titles, prices, costs) without AliExpress URLs
-- Shows similarity metrics (pHash difference, CLIP similarity)
+- Shows CLIP similarity scores with closest matching images identified
-- Provides master product information for comparison
+- Separates main/hero images from other product images for easy comparison
+- Provides direct S3 access to all images for instant browser viewing
-- Creates empty review_decision and notes columns for manual input
+- Creates empty status and notes columns for manual input

 **Import reviewed suspects:**